What is the “verdict”?

 Who decides what the verdict will be?

 If the trial is before a judge alone, it is up to the judge to make this decision.
 If there is a jury, the judge will advise the jury about the law that must be applied to the case, and the jury must decide whether you are guilty or not guilty.
-The court can accept a majority verdict from the jury – this is where the decision is agreed to by all but one of the members of the jury.
+The court can accept a majority verdict from the jury – this is where the decision is agreed to by 11 out of 12 members of the jury.

 What happens if I am found guilty?